Labour Day (Singapore)

 In Singapore, May Day (or Labour Day) is celebrated on 1 May each year as a mark of solidarity amongst workers.
-The celebration of May Day as a public holiday began only in 1960 after the People's Action Party came into power.
+The celebration of May Day as a public holiday began only in 1960 after the People's Action Party (PAP) came into power.
 Before then, only workers defined as such under the Labour Ordinance 1955 and those defined as industrial clerks under the Clerks Employment Ordinance 1957 were given paid holidays.

 May Day is a day of special significance for organised workers, as it serves to remind others what their collective strength has achieved for workers.
 By making it a public holiday, the Government of Singapore had intended it to be a day set aside in honour of workers and their contributions to the country.
 It also makes it easier for workers to come together for celebrations.

 In the past, rallies and resolutions also form the central features of May Day celebrations.
 Through these activities, organised workers symbolically express their unity of purpose and their faith in solidarity.
 Today, May Day celebrations are increasingly planned for the enjoyment of workers and their families, which include events like the May Day Family Fiesta.